Amir Qijmas al-Ishaqi Mosque: Interior

-The mihrab area
+Mihrab

 Close-up of the mihrab, showing the white marble inlaid with black paste to form fine arabesque patterns.
 At the middle, inside the central rosette, is the signature of the craftsman.
 At the top is a Qur'anic inscription in Kufic style.

 The mihrab and the qibla wall around it feature an unprecedented decorative technique: white marble inlaid with thin lines of black bitumen and red paste to form elaborate arabesque patterns.
 This new technique, later re-used elsewhere, may have reflected a scarcity of marble materials needed to execute the usual multi-coloured marble mosaics seen in earlier Mamluk buildings, or it may have been motivated by a desire to form more intricate patterns not possible with those earlier techniques.
 Most of the mihrab is covered with this type of decoration, at the middle of which is a star or flower-shaped rosette which contains the mirrored signature of the craftsman, named as 'Abd al-Qadir "the Engraver" (al-Naqqash).
 Such a signature at the middle of the mihrab, a niche which symbolizes the direction of prayer, is considered highly unusual in mosque architecture.
 The conch (semi-dome) of the mihrab niche is covered with more conventional geometric star patterns, with the name Allah appearing at the middle of some of the stars.
 Just below the conch is a Qur'anic inscription (part of verse 2:144, in the Surah al-Baqarah) in Kufic script.
 The voussoirs around the arch of the mihrab are in turn inlaid with arabesque patterns similar to those of the mihrab of the Mosque of al-Mu'ayyad.

-The surfaces of the wooden minbar (pulpit) of the mosque are decorated with geometric sixteen-pointed star patterns emanating from round bosses.
+The surfaces of the wooden minbar of the mosque are decorated with geometric sixteen-pointed star patterns emanating from round bosses.
 The decorative effect is achieved by different coloured inlays instead of the deep carvings of earlier minbars.